 The judge is the ultimate decision-maker in child custody cases.
-Under Georgia law, there is no right to a jury in child custody cases.
+Under child custody laws in Georgia, there is no right to a jury in child custody cases.
 O.C.G.A. § 19-9-3 9(a)(2).
-This is very different from other areas of family law or divorce law, where juries are frequently involved.
+This is very different from other areas of family law or Georgia divorce laws, where juries are frequently involved.
 The judge must exercise discretion in considering all of the facts and issues in the case.
-At either party’s request, the judge must provide a written court order explaining the basis for the decision.
+At the conclusion of trial, the judge must provide a written court order explaining the basis for the decision.

 Usually yes.
-Georgia law encourages parents, when possible, to share joint legal custody of their children—allowing each parent to participate in important life decisions.
+Child custody laws in Georgia encourage parents, when possible, to share joint legal custody of their children—allowing each parent to participate in important life decisions.
 There are many categories of parental decision making, including:

 - Education: Your child’s academic development is important.
 If parents divorce while their child is still in elementary school, middle school, or high school, they will have to make important decisions about their child’s education.
 Will the child attend public or private school?
 In which school district should the child attend school?
 Which parent will be the primary point of contact for parent-teacher conferences, emergencies, or discipline?
 These are all important questions that affect the legal relationship between parents in their child’s education.